Education in Islam: Education in pre-modern Islam

 From the 8th century to the 12th century, the primary mode of receiving education in the Islamic world was from private tutors for wealthy families who could afford a formal education, not madrasas.
 This formal education was most readily available to members of the caliphal court including the viziers, administrative officers, and wealthy merchants.
 These private instructors were well known scholars who taught their students Arabic, literature, religion, mathematics, and philosophy.
 Islamic Sassanian tradition praises the idea of a 'just ruler' or a king learned in the ways of philosophy.
-This concept of an 'enlightened philosopher-king' served as a catalyst for the spread of education to the populous.
+This concept of an 'enlightened philosopher-king' served as a catalyst for the spread of education to the populace.

 Madrasas were devoted principally to the study of law, but they also offered other subjects such as theology, medicine, and mathematics.
 The madrasa complex usually consisted of a mosque, boarding house, and a library.
 It was maintained by a waqf (charitable endowment), which paid salaries of professors, stipends of students, and defrayed the costs of construction and maintenance.
 The madrasa was unlike a modern college in that it lacked a standardized curriculum or institutionalized system of certification.

 Madrasa education taught medicine and pharmacology primarily on the basis of humoral pathology.
 The Greek physician Hippocrates is credited for developing the theory of the four humors, also known as humoral pathology.
 The humors influence bodily health and emotion and it was thought that sickness and disease stemmed from an imbalance in a person's humors, and health could only be restored by finding humoral equilibrium through remedies of food or bloodletting.
 Each humor is thought to be related to a universal element and every humor expresses specific properties.
 The interpenetration of the individual effects of each humor on the body are called mizādj.
 Black Bile is related to the earth element and expresses cold and dry properties, yellow bile is related to fire and subsequently is dry and warm, phlegm is related to water and it expresses moist and cold properties, and blood is air displaying moist and warm qualities.

 To aid in medical efforts to fight disease and sickness, Ibn Sina also known as Avicenna, wrote the Canon of Medicine.
 This was a five-book encyclopedia compilation of Avicenna's research towards healing illnesses, and it was widely used for centuries across Eurasia as a medical textbook.
 Many of Avicenna's ideas came from al-Razi's al-Hawi.